primatejs/primate/docs/modules/store.md

 You may have noticed that the document passed validation despite `id` being unset.
 This is because unless configured otherwise, stores permit empty field values.
 Additionally, `id` is taken to be the primary field, which is automatically generated on an insert.
-Had we tried to `update`, Primate would have thrown an error.
 !!!

-In addition to using type functions, Primate supports using an object with a `type` function property for validation.
+In addition to using type functions, Primate supports using an object with a `validate` function property for validation.

 ```js
 import {id, u8, array} from "primate/@types"